kfirel/Hiker/docs/START_HERE.md

-# 🚀 START HERE - Your WhatsApp Bot Project
+# 🚀 START HERE - Hiker WhatsApp Bot

 Welcome!
-Your WhatsApp chatbot project is ready.
+Your WhatsApp chatbot project for Gevaram settlement is ready.
 This bot will:
-- ✅ Respond "hello to you too" when someone sends "hello"
-- ✅ Send "are you there" after 10 minutes of receiving any message
-- ✅ Reset the timer when a new message arrives
+- ✅ Connect hitchhikers with drivers from Gevaram
+- ✅ Support ride requests and ride offers
+- ✅ Manage routine trip schedules
+- ✅ Send smart notifications to match riders and drivers

 ## 📚 Documentation Files